Piliponful/haskell-bst/README.md

       | v > x = Node l x (insert r v)
 ```
 **If you want to insert an element you have 3 options:**
-1. Node(first argument) you passed to `insert` is Nil - non-existant.
+1. Node(first argument) you passed to `insert` is `Nil` - non-existant.
 In that case you just create a new leaf node with a passed value(second argument).

 2. Node(first argument) have value associated with it greater or less then the one we trying to insert.
-In that case `insert`, for that list of arguments, evaluates to another call to insert.
+In that case `insert`, for that set of arguments, evaluates to another call to insert.
 With first argument being one of the child nodes.
 Right child, if value you trying to insert is greater then current node one.
 Left if less then current node one.
 Recursion in all it's glory!

 3. If value you're trying to insert(second argument) equals to current node one - throw error.
 That's not allowed.
 There are other options.
 For example you can make values to be a list.
 More on that [here](https://stackoverflow.com/questions/300935/are-duplicate-keys-allowed-in-the-definition-of-binary-search-trees).